mhmdmsvi24/disarm/research/learn/01-about-pdfs/01-learning-pdfs.md

 > so any changes will be appeared live, you can download it [here](https://github.com/sumatrapdfreader/sumatrapdf/releases)
 > for linux you must build it yourself.

+### Cross Reference table

+The xref table in a PDF file maps each indirect object number to the byte offset where that object starts in the file.
+This allows PDF readers to quickly locate and load objects without scanning the entire file.

-Now it's time for xref table we declared 4 objects plus 1 object that PDFs define themselves and its null so basically we have `n + 1` objects.
+we declared 4 objects plus 1 object that PDFs define by iteslf and its null so basically we have `n (creted by us) + 1 (global)` objects.

 ```
 %PDF-1.3